jjones4/cBudget/README.md

 cBudget is used by typing options at the command line.
 Budget records are saved in a text file called "budget.txt" and displayed on the command line when the appropriate options are entered.

-You can do the following using the command line options:
+You can do the following using the program's options:
 - Create new records
 - Display your budget
 - Update an existing record